Lin-jun-xiang/action-translate-readme/README.md

     - [Sharing and Contributing by Community](./share/README.md)
 ---

-## :star:Quickly download multiple extensions (please read this first)
+## :star:Quickly download multiple extensions
 Later, we will introduce a lot of vscode extensions.
 Here is a trick that can quickly download many extensions without having to look for them one by one.

 If you want to transfer extensions from an old computer to a new one in the future, you can also use this method :kissing: